 Dynamic font loading

-Nutrient Web SDK introduces a powerful dynamic font loading mechanism that allows you to dynamically load fonts when users enter text containing characters not supported by available fonts.
-This feature ensures that text is correctly displayed, even when the user’s language and character set aren’t known in advance.
-This feature can improve the rendered result in a number of use cases:
+Nutrient Web SDK introduces a dynamic font loading mechanism that can load fonts when a PDF or user input references characters not supported by currently available fonts.
+This feature helps ensure text is correctly displayed, even when the user’s language and character set aren’t known in advance.

 • Office-to-PDF or PDF-to-Office conversions — Office or PDF documents frequently use fonts that aren’t available to the SDK.
 With dynamic font loading, Nutrient Web SDK can fetch the necessary fonts to render the document text with closer fidelity.